 Our directors will be divided into three classes serving staggered three-year terms.
 Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2015, 2016 and 2017, respectively.
 W. Keith Maxwell III and Kenneth M. Hartwick will be designated as Class I directors, Nathan Kroeker and John Eads will be designated as Class II directors, and James G. Jones II will be designated as a Class III director.
 At each annual meeting of stockholders held after the initial classification, directors will be elected to succeed the class of directors whose terms have expired.
-This classification of our board of directors could have the effect of increasing the length of time necessary to change the composition of a majority of the board of directors.
+This classification of our board of directors.
 In general, at least two annual meetings of stockholders will be necessary for stockholders to effect a change in a majority of the members of the board of directors.